-This determines the total principal funds that can be invested for greater than 365 days.
-These limits are set with regard to the Council's liquidity requirements and to reduce the need for early sale of any investment, and are based on the availability of funds after each year-end.
-Council is asked to approve the treasury indicator and limit: -
+Investment treasury indicator and limit - the total principal funds that can be invested for greater than 365 days.
+These limits are set with regard to the Council's liquidity requirements and to reduce the need for early sale of an investment, and are based on the availability of funds after each year-end.
+Council is asked to approve the following treasury indicator and limit:

 Maximum principa

-2017/18 2018/19 2019/20 2020/21 2021/22
+2018/19 2019/20 2020/21 2021/22 2022/22

-Principal sums invested > 364 & 365 days Nil Nil Nil Nil Nil
+Principal sums invested > 365 days Nil Nil Nil Nil Nil